zachvalenta/jvns.ca/content/post/2018-01-26-spy-container.markdown

 1. Open the file `/proc/$PID/ns/mnt`.
 Get the file descriptor of that file.
 2. Call `libc::setns(fd, libc::CLONE_NEWNS)`.
 For some reason `CLONE_NEWNS` means "the mount namespace".

-really simple!
+really easy!
 3 more things to note / be careful of:

 * remember to open `/proc/self/ns/mnt` **before** switching mount namespaces, so I can have a file descriptor to use to switch back to the old mount namespace
 * make sure I always switch back to the old mount namespace even if there's an error when reading the files.
 I did this with `defer!`. (which is like Go's `defer` keyword, the one I used comes a Rust crate called `scopeguard`)